opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 You will see the list of all the roles that have been created so far.

-**Anonymous** is the default role of users who are not logged in.
-This only applies if you disabled the need for authentication for your instance and if the project is set as **public**.
-Those two roles can't be deleted.

 ![create roles](system-guide-roles.png)

 After	 clicking the green **+ Role** button, a form will be shown to define the role and its permissions.

 Complete the following as required: